• Skip to main content

 Also, there is no need to do 5 x 5 for every exercise in your workout.

-For example, you might do 5 x 5 for the first exercise only, and then something like 3 x 8-10 for the remaining exercises.
+For example, you might only do 5 x 5 for the first exercise and 3 x 8-10 for the remaining exercises.

 Finally, you can use one of the more moderate interpretations of 5 x 5.